National Office

 Secretary - Department of Transport and Planning

-SUSTAINABILITY AND RESILIENCE: Is a far, transparent and sustainable transport system in reach?
+Sustainability: is a fair, transparent and sustainable transport system in reach?

 This session explores what it will take to build a transport system that is equitable, transparent and environmentally sustainable.
 Speakers will examine emerging approaches to road user charging and fairer funding models, discuss how investment decisions can better reflect the true costs and emissions of different modes, and consider the initiatives driving decarbonisation across transport infrastructure.
 The conversation will focus on how Australia can create a system that is both financially responsible and future ready.